 Nestled in the heart of the Cumberland State Forest in central Virginia, Bear Creek Lake is less than an hour west of Richmond.
 It's the perfect getaway for the outdoor enthusiast.
 Activities center on the 40-acre lake with a boat launch, fishing pier, boat rentals and a swimming beach.
 Other attractions include a meeting facility, cabins, camping, picnicking, an archery range and playgrounds.
 Guests also enjoy the park's trails and access to the adjoining 16,000-acre Cumberland State Forest, including the 14-mile Cumberland Multi-use Trail, which is available for hiking, biking and horseback riding.

-Note: There is limited U.S. Cellular and Verizon cell phone service in the park.
-Public phones can be found in the Acorn Campground Loop and outside the linen building in the cabin area.
+Note: There is limited cell phone service in the park.
+Emergency phones are in the Acorn Campground Loop and outside the linen building in the cabin area.
 WiFi is available year-round in the campground and at Lakeside Diner from Memorial Day weekend through Labor Day.
 WiFi is also available by the cabin area's linen building, which has ample parking next to it.

 8 a.m. to dusk.

 The park is about 4.5 miles northwest of the town of Cumberland.
 From U.S. Route 60, go west on Route 622 and south on Route 629 to the park entrance.